dahm641/tech258_python/APIs/readme.md

 ## Caching
 Caching is the process of storing copies of frequently accessed or computed data in a temporary storage location, known as a cache, to improve performance and reduce the need to fetch the data from the original source repeatedly.

+One example is when you access a url it might send you to a certain server and that is stored as cache so next time you can load into that url quicker